Rent safe and private dog parks hosted by locals

 • Team or single-dog?
 A single dog and handler run the course at a time

-Known for its fast-paced televised competitions, agility is one of the most recognized canine sporting events.
-Most laypeople have at least a general idea of what it’s about: Dogs complete timed courses of varying obstacles, including challenges like jumps, tunnels, and weave poles, during sanctioned agility events or more casual fun runs.
+Known for its fast-paced televised competitions, agility is one of the best recognized canine sporting events.
+Most laypeople have at least a general idea of what it’s about: Dogs complete timed courses of varying obstacles—these include challenges like jumps, tunnels, and weave poles—during sanctioned agility events or more casual fun runs.
 Herding breeds like Border Collies are popular contenders.

 You can learn more about agility in our guide at this link!